 ASQA will advise you of the outcome of the review within 30 days of receiving your request.

 You can ask the Australian Information Commissioner to review:

-- ASQA’s original decision, and/or
+- ASQA’s original decision

 - ASQA’s decision on internal review.